This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Planks (side, high or low)

-Rest for two minutes after the circuit is complete.
+Rest for one to two minutes after the circuit is complete.
 Then go through the entire circuit another two times, or until you lose proper form (which is a sure sign to stop, as you want to prevent any possible injuries).

 High-intensity interval training is a tremendous exercise, but it’s also very challenging for the body and not suited for everyone.
 One should be aware of risk factors and precautions that need to be taken.

 For example, if you haven’t exercised in quite some time, then HIIT workouts are not your best best.
 Instead, start with walking workouts.
 When you’re ready to “step” it up, you can try a HIIT workout.

 - Anyone with joint or tendon injuries; HIIT is not a good rehab routine; instead, only look to HIIT once you’re well recovered from injury

 - Those with asthma or respiratory issues should begin with lower-intensity exercise to make sure they can handle the workload.

 - Those with heart issues or who recently underwent cardiac surgery.